-For an online business owner, a sales funnel is probably the most important marketing tool you have.
-And yet many entrepreneurs - both new and established - have no clear understanding of what a sales funnel is or how it works.
+What is a sales funnel?
+For an online business owner, a sales funnel is one of the most important marketing tools you have.
+And yet many business owners – both new and established – have no clear understanding of what a sales funnel is or how it works.

 As you can imagine, failing to fully understand this critical part of your business means fewer sales, lower profits, and ultimately, an unstable business.

 When you are creating your sales funnel, you also need to be thinking about the customer journey on your website to ensure you are leading them through your sales funnel.
 The goal is to let the ones who aren’t your ideal customer fall out at step 1 so you are building a warm audience